 And of course, it’s definitely not the “quality of leadership” in the SAF that 2LT Lee questioned that worries me.

 No, it is the perceptible sense of fear in the Hardwarezone thread where the topic was discussed.
 No one dared to give the full details: one had to sieve through several pages of the thread before getting the full picture.
-Nicknames like "Bored Dragon" and "Golden bar" were given to the persons involved.
-There were even warnings given by concerned forum members about the ISD and MSD surveilling the thread.
+Nicknames like “Bored Dragon” and “Golden bar” were given to the persons involved.
+There were even warnings given by concerned forum members about the Internal Security Department and Military Security Department surveilling the thread.

 What would have been the effect?
 2LT Lee would learn a painful lesson in humility, and the transparency of the government would be highlighted, because they did not shield even the son of the most important official when he had done wrong.